albinvar/simple-social-media/README.md

 ## Introduction

-A very Simple Social media, a simple web application built with laravel Jetstream and livewire.
-The application helps you to host a simple social media.
+A very Simple Social media web application built with laravel Jetstream and livewire.

+The application is designed and tested to use conveniently without any issues.

 ## Features